FeLiNa22/Overwatch-Queue-Tool/README.md

     git clone https://github.com/FeLiNa22/Overwatch-Queue-Tool.git

 2.)
-Then go into the master directory and double click the .exe application
+Then go into the folder and double click the "Overwatch Queue Tool.exe" application (*It may take a few seconds to start up*)

 3.)
 Set your email address (please use a valid one)